Vaisonet/Sellsy-api/README.md

 `$callable` must be a function which return the parameters to give to the `call()` and `callAsync()` methods.

 `$callable` takes 3 arguments:
-  * The instance of the `ServiceInterface` use to send the call
+  * The instance of the `ServiceInterface` used to send the call
   * The retry number.
 The first time this value is 0.
   * The error received